Dota-Explorer/Dota-Explorer/README.md

 ### A message to the Dota developer:
 If you have ANY suggestions or complaints about how I publish posts, please just let me know in any way possible.<br/>
-I will no longer [respond](https://github.com/ValveSoftware/Dota2-Gameplay/issues/32768) to hateful posts that inflate activity from people who don't even use a tracker.
+I will no longer [respond](https://github.com/ValveSoftware/Dota2-Gameplay/issues/32768) to hateful posts that inflate activity from people who don't even use the tracker.

 ##
 How many hours did I spend editing Liqupedia, compiling reports on Github, and what did I get in return?
 Not only are your matches completely unbalanced, but people who play terribly have the power to send others to LP and reduce their behavior scores for "[playing not good enough](https://github.com/ValveSoftware/Dota2-Gameplay/issues/32577)".